KirkXu/MitsubaForMaya/README.md

 	- Windows: ex.
 C:/path/where/you/downloaded/Mitsuba 0.5.0 64bit/Mitsuba 0.5.0/mitsuba.exe

+- The second field in the Render Settings Mituba tab is the path to the 'oiiotool' binary.
+You must set this to be able to use Maya's render region functionality.
+The setting can be specified using the OIIOTOOL_PATH environment variable, as described below, or manually from the Render Settings UI.
+The path will be retained in a file's Render Settings so the value only has to be specified the first time you use a scene.

 - Currently, only Mitsuba Lights, Materials and Volumes are supported.
 These can be found and assigned using the Hypershade

 Installation and Application Environment